 What Is Paracetamol?

-Paracetamol is a popular painkiller which is widely available over the counter in most retail shops and pharmacies.
+Paracetamol is a popular pain relievers that is widely available over the counter in most retail shops and pharmacies.
 Paracetamol helps with pain (analgesic) and reduces fever (antipyretic).
 Unlike ibuprofen or other Non-steroidal Anti-inflammatory Drugs (NSAIDs), paracetamol does not reduce inflammation.

 Paracetamol is commonly used to manage cold and flu symptoms.
 Generally speaking, paracetamol is well tolerated with a low incidence of side effects.

-Each adult form of paracetamol, for example, a tablet or capsule, contain 500mg of paracetamol.
-Over the counter paracetamol is available as:
+Each adult form of paracetamol, for example, a tablet or capsule, contains 500mg of paracetamol.
+Over the counter, paracetamol is available as: